Chief Executive Officer

 Dulcie has been responsible for securing funding from individuals as well as the corporate and community sectors and developing the Foundation’s volunteer strategy.

-Dulcie has always involved herself in community work and is recognsied for her help with children with disabilities and her work in suicide prevention.
+Dulcie has always involved herself in community work and is recognised for her help with children with disabilities and her work in suicide prevention.
 She has a bachelor of social science with a major in sociology and French, from James Cook University.
 She has been honoured with an Australia Day Award for services both to art and the Dr Edward Koch Foundation in 2004 and was a finalist at the Queensland Regional Achievement & Community Awards 2010.
+In 2017, she became an honorary member of the James Cook University Chapter of the Golden Key society.